SCOTT M. HORVITZ

 Dr. Palmer is the lead inventor of Opertech's proprietary MOG and TāStation® technology.
 Previously, Dr. Palmer was Senior Director of Discovery Research with Redpoint Bio, where he worked from 2004 through 2011.
 Prior to that he was an Associate Research Fellow in the Immunology Department at Schering-Plough Research Institute, where he was the lead pharmacologist for several discovery programs.

 Dr. Palmer is a classically trained pharmacologist.
 He obtained his B.S. from Hobart College, M.S. from Rutgers University in Biopsychology, and Ph.D. in Pharmacology from the University of Michigan.
 His established areas of expertise are in GPCR and ion channel pharmacology from the molecular to the behavioral levels of scientific inquiry.
 Dr. Palmer has published work on the pharmacology of taste, behavioral pharmacology, intracellular calcium signaling, and the molecular pharmacology of purinergic receptors, and was a contributor to the discovery of the P2Y12 and P2Y13 receptors.
-Dr. Palmer currently serves as an officer to the Mid-Atlantic Pharmacology Society and is adjunct faculty at Temple University School of Pharmacy where he lectures on principles of pharmacology.
+Dr. Palmer currently serves as President of the Mid-Atlantic Pharmacology Society and is adjunct faculty at Temple University School of Pharmacy where he lectures on principles of pharmacology.